Last updated: 2 weeks ago

 Apple embedded Touch ID into the iPad Air 4 top button, and some expect they could do the same in a future iPhone.
 Having both Face ID and Touch ID in a device could open up better security use cases, or allow users wearing a mask to unlock their iPhone easily and securely.

 The "iPhone 13" could see a major shift in use cases with multiple new technologies pushing the device forward.
-2021 is a while away yet, so expect a lot more leaks to detail these devices until its launch.
+Fall 2021 is a while away yet, so expect a lot more leaks to detail the new iPhone until its launch.